odtheking/OdinClientCT/README.md

 ### NETHER
 - Broken hype notifier (now u can stop using dulkir mod)
-- Relic aura: changes the way you look and click a relic if there is one in 5 blocks from you
 - Flare timer (sos flare alert flare warning flare) cmd is is /moveflare
 - Vanqnotifier (also marks a beacon for when coords are sent in chat)
 - Kuudra alerts (shows text on screen when certain stuf happen in kuudra)